ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-12.md

 - Show a warning message in the output area
 - Change its style to indicate an error state

+## 💡 Code Hints

+**Checking for empty input?** You'll need to use conditional logic to check if the input is empty and show different messages.
+Check out the [Conditional Logic section in SNIPPETS.md](./SNIPPETS.md#conditional-logic) for examples and the [Helper Functions section](./SNIPPETS.md#helper-functions) for styling functions.

 ## 📚 Connect to Previous Lessons

 **Working with input validation?** Check out [Week 5, Lesson 4: Mad Libs Game](../../week5-event-driven-apps/lesson-4-mad-libs-game.md) for examples of input validation patterns and conditional logic.